Exhibition “Endless Sunday – Maurizio Cattelan and the Centre Pompidou Collection” Centre Pompidou-Metz from May 8, 2025 to January 25, 2027

-For its 15th anniversary, the Centre Pompidou-Metz is filling the entire museum with Endless Sunday.
-Designed with Maurizio Cattelan, the exhibition showcases rare works from the Centre Pompidou collection and explores “Sunday” as a suspended time, between leisure, social critique, and artistic freedom.
+For its 15th anniversary, the Centre Pompidou-Metz occupies the entire museum with Endless Sunday, Maurizio Cattelan and the Centre Pompidou Collection.
+Designed with Maurizio Cattelan, the exhibition reveals rare works from the Centre Pompidou collection and explores the “Sunday” as a suspended time, oscillating between leisure, social critique, and artistic freedom.

 • Favorite